caobo/dot_files/README.md

 # dot_files
-My personal configuration files (for macOS).
+My personal configuration files (for macOS and Linux).

 Include configurations for:
 - neovim